 $AgNO_3$ can be added to a sample to confirm the presence or absence of a halide ion.
 No measurement is being made, and no quantity is being defined.

-The test is not a quantitative test.
-The correct answer is a qualitative test.
-We can use these statements to determine that option A is the correct answer for this question.
+The correct answer is a qualitative test, which is option A.

 Part 2